 Look what Nebuchadnezzar was already saying before the guys even walked out: he called them “servants of the Most High God” (Daniel 3:26).

-Things have changed on the plain of Dura.
+Things had changed on the plain of Dura.

 The government officials crowded around the three friends, touching their clothes and smelling their hair.
 Nothing.
 There was no sign of fire anywhere on them.
 (Personal comparison again: If I sit by a campfire for five minutes, my hair will smell like smoke until I wash it.
 And I think I once scorched my eyes from staring into a fire for too long.
 It’s not hard to smell like a fire.)